darija-open-dataset/dataset/README.md

 9. Respect the number of columns in every row you add, you can use empty quotation marks "", or just empty placeholder, in case you don't have extra variations

-> "sou9","souk","","market"
+> "sou9","souk","","سوق","market"

-> sou9,souk,,market
+> sou9,souk,,مارشي,market

 10. In each row, always start with the most used form (in your opinion of course) of the word in question

-11. For future use of this dataset to train deep neural networks, try to reserve each row to similar variations of the same word.
+11. For future use of this dataset, try to reserve each row to similar variations of the same word.
 For instance, "sou9" and "marchi" both translate to "market", yet it's better to separate them into two different rows:

-> sou9,souk,souq,market
+> sou9,souk,souq,سوق,market

-> marchi,,,market
+> marchi,,,مارشي,market

 12. `verbs.csv`: The darija translation is reserved to the past tense of the third pronoun "he", whereas the other pronouns and tenses are handled in separate files.
 The English translation present the basic form (or root) of the English verb.

-> ghnna,ghenna,ghanna,,,,sing
+> ghnna,ghenna,ghanna,,,,غنّا,sing

 13. `masculine_feminine_plural.csv`: If it does exist, feminine-plural translation column is for nouns.
 Regarding adjectives feminine-plural = feminine.